cmunnis/BERT_vs_Transformer-XL/README.md

 - *Vincent*:
    Comparable data sourced from bert is currently functionally saved.
 However, further work is needed to encapsulate all of the required information, as well as identical formatting
 - *Connor*:
-   Worked with Vincent on having the BERT and Transformer-XL output made readable and itemized.
+   Worked with Vincent on having the BERT and Transformer-XL outputs made readable and itemized.

 **Goal for Next Week**:
 We need to implement spreadsheet input functionality, make a unified spreadsheet input and output function with an increased data pool size past 512 tokens, and implement question answering on Transformer-XL to mirror the question answering on BERT.